pjkelly/moonshine_libxml/README.markdown

 ## A plugin for [Moonshine](https://github.com/railsmachine/moonshine)

 A plugin for installing [libxml](http://xmlsoft.org/).
-This is most commonly needed why the Nokogiri gem is a dependency of your Rails app (which is quite often).
+This is most commonly needed when the Nokogiri gem is a dependency of your Rails app (which is quite often).

 ## Instructions